cisco/elsy/docs/templates.md

-# `lc` Templates
+# elsy Templates

-The lc lifecycle manifests itself in subtly different ways depending on the underlying build tool. lc ships with a small set of pre-baked templates (e.g., mvn, sbt) that define a sensible default lifecycle for the build tool encapsulated by the template.
+The elsy lifecycle manifests itself in subtly different ways depending on the underlying build tool. elsy ships with a small set of pre-baked templates (e.g., mvn, sbt) that define a sensible default lifecycle for the build tool encapsulated by the template.

-A template provides a base set of docker-compose services that implement the lc lifecycle for the specific build tool.
-When you run any `lc` command, lc will extend the template using the repo's `docker-compose.yml` before executing the command.
+A template provides a base set of docker-compose services that implement the elsy lifecycle for the specific build tool.
+When you run any elsy command, elsy will extend the template using the repo's `docker-compose.yml` before executing the command.

-For example, you can see how lc is extending the template with the repo compose file by running lc in debug mode:
+For example, you can see how elsy is extending the template with the repo's compose file by running elsy in debug mode:

 ```
 ## this command was run from a repo using the mvn template
 ## redacted everything but a single docker-compose call
-## lc_docker_compose_template849512109 is the lc template dumped to a tmp file for use in the command
+## lc_docker_compose_template849512109 is the elsy template dumped to a tmp file for use in the command
 $  lc --debug bootstrap
 DEBU[0000] running command /usr/local/bin/docker-compose with args [/usr/local/bin/docker-compose -f /Users/<user>/dev/code/java-service/lc_docker_compose_template849512109 -f docker-compose.yml kill]
 ```